 That’s pretty much the entire plot to the film right there, and considering its year of release, we’re dealing with some pretty predictable stuff.
 For the most part, Gorgo is largely a remake of King Kong (1933), save that its giant monster is of the saurian persuasion.
 However, there are several things that distinguish this kaiju film from all of its contemporaries.
 At the most obvious level, it’s not Japanese but British, and it provides some interesting insight into the British sociopolitical situation that existed when it was made.
 When Sam and Joe arrive at the Irish island with their crew, they seek help from the locals.
 But the locals will only respond to them in Gaelic, even though it’s clear that they understand English.
 Sam and Joe also learn that the harbormaster has been salvaging archaeological finds from the ocean, and they bully the dude into giving them all of his loot as payment for capturing Gorgo.
 Later on, when they decide to sell Gorgo to the London circus, they are effectively giving the Irish government the middle finger.
 That’s not once but twice in the same film where Ireland gets screwed over by Englishmen, who rob the Irish not only of their history (i.e., the archaeological finds) but of their own real-life dragon as well.

 But there’s another subtext in this film.
 So there’s this Irish kid named Sean, and he’s the only character who sympathizes with the monsters.
 He even becomes a stowaway on Sam and Joe’s ship, hoping to free Gorgo out at sea.
 The kid gets caught, but what do you think happens after that?
 Sam and Joe decide to let Sean live with them, that’s what.
 And yes, I said “with them.”
 With only a few brief exceptions, these two men spend the entire movie together; and the body language they use around each other at home is most interesting.
-There’s one scene where Sam and Joe are comforting little Sean while he tries to go to sleep, and Joe sits at the head of the bed in a fatherly pose while Sam sits on the mattress beside Sean.
+There’s one scene where Sam and Joe are comforting little Sean while he tries to go to sleep, and Joe stands at the head of the bed in a fatherly pose while Sam sits on the mattress beside Sean.
 Then there’s another scene where Sam and Joe have a squabble over a carnival worker who’s accidentally killed by Baby Gorgo; Sam’s worried about the guy’s wife and kids, and Joe promises him that he’ll send them some money.
-There’s even a scene where the two of them are introduced as “Joe Ryan and his partner, Sam Slade”—and while that kind of terminology didn’t have the connotation in 1961 that it has today, it’s hard not to imbue it with contemporary significance.
-It’s also telling that there isn’t a single girl or woman in the entire cast, and that when one of the adult characters starts to side with Sean about setting Gorgo free, it’s Sam (the “motherly” one).
-In other words, it’s totally believable to me that Sam and Joe are a couple, that they’ve adopted Sean, and that the three of them have become a same-sex family.
+There’s even a scene where the two of them are introduced as “Joe Ryan and his partner, Sam Slade”—and while that kind of terminology didn’t have the same connotation in 1961 that it has today, it’s hard not to imbue it with contemporary significance.
+It’s also telling that there isn’t a single girl or woman in the entire cast, and that when one of the adult characters starts to side with Sean about setting Gorgo free, it’s Sam (the “motherly” father).
+In other words, it’s totally believable to me that Sam and Joe are a couple, that they’ve adopted Sean, and that the three of them have become a family.

-Gorgo does have its flaws, though most of them are the kind that I tend to overlook.
+Gorgo does have its flaws, though most of them are the kind I tend to overlook.
 For example, the writing isn’t as sharp as it could have been; most of the character development is restricted to the first two acts (which tends to bore the hell out of most viewers), while most of the action occurs during the final act (which causes the film to forget about its human characters almost entirely by that point).
 These things don’t really bother me, though, because I think most everything else about the film works.
-The only serious criticism I have when it comes to Gorgo is the fact that during its final 18 minutes, it suddenly introduces a news reporter character who narrates every single detail about Mama Gorgo’s parade through London.
-This segment is so glaringly unnecessary that it’s virtually impossible to ignore it.
+The only serious criticism I have about Gorgo is the fact that during its final 18 minutes, it suddenly introduces a news reporter character who narrates every single detail about Mama Gorgo’s parade through London.
+This segment is so glaringly unnecessary, it’s virtually impossible to ignore it.
 The first 60 minutes of the story are easy enough to follow, so why the hell did anyone think the last 18 needed a narrator?